AlbertoRota/WeaponAssembly/readme.md

-# Gun Assembly
+# Weapon Assembly
 ## Development status
 *This is a BETA release.*

-I've just started to revive [Gun Assembly](http://community.playstarbound.com/resources/gun-assembly.2125/), at the moment, only "__Assault rifles__" are suported.
+I've just started to revive [Gun Assembly](http://community.playstarbound.com/resources/gun-assembly.2125/), at the moment, only "__Assault rifles__" are supported.

-My intention is to add all vanilla random generated melee and ranged weapons before full release (Steam Whorshop), at the moment, I need people to toy with it and to point me any bug/quirk you encounter.
+My intention is to add all vanilla random generated melee and ranged weapons before full release (Steam Workshop), at the moment, I need people to toy with it and to point me any bug/quirk you encounter.

 ## Credits
-__*Healthire*__ - Developer of [Gun Assembly](http://community.playstarbound.com/resources/gun-assembly.2125/), inspirtion and base of this mod.
+__*Healthire*__ - Developer of [Gun Assembly](http://community.playstarbound.com/resources/gun-assembly.2125/), inspiration and base of this mod.

 __*Djinn*__ - For the outstanding __Gun assembly station__ art.